pitchmuc/aepp/docs/fieldGroupManager.md

 Arguments:
 * path : REQUIRED : path with dot notation to which field you want to access

+### updateClassSupported
+Update the "meta:intendedToExtend" attribute of the Field Group definition.\
+Arguments:
+* classIds : REQUIRED : A list of class ID to support for that field group

 ### searchField
 Search for a field name based the string passed.\